 Solar panels, both electric and thermal, operate silently and motionlessly.
 There is little visual disturbance from them (they can even be built into your house as solar roof shingles) and they cause no disturbing noise.

 You can start with a small solar installation and grow it as your needs grow, or as you are able to set aside more money for additional capacity.
 You can start today with a solar water heater that boosts the input temperature to your tank, and later add an extra panel to cut your hot water heating costs.
 You can put one PV panel up and do a grid interconnect to generate a kwh or two of electricity a day – make a few cents off the utility each sunny day – and later add more panels, as the price per watt or panel falls and the government adds more financial incentives to encourage people to install panels.
+But since there are some fixed costs (like the permitting work, wiring to connect to the grid or to a battery storage system, the inverter, and so on) that you have to pay up front, most people go straight from nothing to a full-fledged system that meets all their needs.

 After the initial investment has been recovered, the energy from the sun is practically FREE.